 Although unclear, some say the Sumatra chicken used to have great flight capabilities.
 It has been noted that the breed used to fly between islands in the Indonesia region, particularly the islands of Java and Sumatra.

-Making its debut as a wild bird things slowly changed for the Sumatra breed.
-Because the male Sumatra was aggressive during the spring months, people began to coin them as “fighting game” and this was not true.
+Making its debut as a wild bird thing slowly changed for the Sumatra breed.
+Because the male Sumatra was aggressive during the spring months, people began to join them as a “fighting game” and this was not true.

 They can have bouts of aggressive behavior, but overall the Sumatra is a calm species.
 Residents began to learn this fact and started to crossbreed the Sumatra male with other fighting breeds.

 Sumatra Chicken Breed Standard

 The appearance of the Sumatra chicken is beautiful.
 This breed has an attractive plumage.
 The Sumatra chicken does not have a common domestic poultry appearance or behavior.
 This breed has a small pea comb that is a vibrant red color.